Fun Facts About Opossums

 Opossums internal parasites can typically be passed through contact with opossum droppings, and external parasites (especially, fleas) may be passed through close proximity.
 Opossums seldom carry rabies, with only 1 in 800 animals statistically infected, but you still do not need that 1 at 800 opossum to bite you, your children or your pets.

 The only way to remove pesky opossums is to trap them and take them to some other environment.
 Do not attempt to do this yourself!
 You will only risk harming yourself or hurting the animal.
-By hiring a professional wildlife removal group, Bat Poop is the same, you can be certain that everybody Stays safe and that your particular opossum will not find its way back Into your dwelling.
+By hiring a professional wildlife removal group, Fort Lauderdale FL Animal Removal is the same, you can be certain that everybody Stays safe and that your particular opossum will not find its way back Into your dwelling.
 In addition to removing and relocating any opossums, professional wildlife removal crews can also supply solutions to make sure that additional opossums and other wildlife don’t get in your home or other dwelling spaces in the long run.